mu08014/2025_QuantumHackaton_Problem2_Solution/README.md

 # 2025_QuantumHackaton_Problem2_Solution

-### Solution for 4th Place – Quantum Hackathon 2025
+### Solution for Special Award for IonQ Application – Quantum Hackathon 2025
-This repository contains the solution that achieved 4th place in the Quantum Hackathon 2025.
+This repository contains the solution that achieved Special Award for IonQ Application in the Quantum Hackathon 2025.

 Each Python file can be executed to reproduce the results.